By Rich Kozlovich

 History is a funny thing.
 We have always heard how history keeps repeating itself and how we keep missing the message.
 Why is that?

-• Three, we don’t care; It’s just a bunch of old dusty records that don’t really apply to our time.
+Because we don’t study history, and when we do, we don’t really study history, because most of what we get in school is very basic and the real lessons that need to be learned can’t be learned without the details and nuances as a result most of it would qualify as propaganda.
+Finally, as a society, we just don’t seem to care!
+We think it’s just a bunch of old dusty records that don’t really apply to our time.
 Yet we know that history does repeat itself constantly.
 The names, places and events might be different, but the underlying principles are all the same.
 The patterns of human conduct constantly repeat over and over again.
 Why?
 Because the one thing all of humanity has had in common all though the all of the ages is that we are human.
 We are still motivated by the same wants, needs and desires that all men have been motivated by forever.

 What has this to do with the pest control industry you may ask?
 Every person or corporation involved in the pesticide manufacturing and application industries is one of the three following people.
 Neville Chamberlain, Winston Churchill or Vidkun Quisling.